 We got into New York on Monday afternoon, and our first stop was Shake Shack, because a shake and fries were totally necessary, they had a specialty Stumptown coffee shake that was excellent.
 From there we made our way over to Williamsburg in Brooklyn to drop off our stuff at a friends apartment where we were going to stay for a couple of nights.
 Then we were off to the cafe, Urban Rustic was a mellow neighborhood spot, they had lots of tables and wifi which made for a good afternoon work space.
 They closed at 5 though so, we wandered over to Black Brick Coffee to do a little more work and sip on an iced chai latte.
 This place was the epitome of Brooklyn hipster coffee shop, and I loved it.
 With exposed brick, cool back patio, and what I’d call, “industrial rustic” decor it’s probably one of the best places to hang out with your laptop and work on your screen play.

 As afternoon turned into evening we figured we should switch from caffeinated beverages to alcoholic.
-For that we walked just down the block to Brasserie Witlof, where we sat at a table outside on the sidewalk, perfect for people watching.
+For that we walked just down the block to Brasserie Witlof (closed now), where we sat at a table outside on the sidewalk, perfect for people watching.
 We share the cauliflower hummus while sipping rosé and Belgium beers and watched hipsters ride by on their fixies.
 And that might be the most hipster sentence I’ve ever typed (#sorrynotsorry).
 As it got dark we abandoned the people watching to meet up with Rob’s friend Eric (with whom we were staying with) at Night of Joy, a rooftop bar, for one more drink.
 Rooftop bars are so cool, and this one was complete with string lights over head, paper lanterns, and graffiti art on the side walls.

 The next morning in an effort to offset all the drinking of the night before we decided to go for a run over the Williamsburg bridge.
 It was hot, I hadn’t exercised in probably over a month, so I basically felt like I was going to have a heart attack.
 I will concede that it was a cool way to see both Brooklyn and Manhattan from the bridge.

 After recovering from the run (and showering), we spent the rest of the day in Manhattan, working, running errands, and eating halal food.
-Rob’s meetup group, Designers Who Code, was having an event that night in Midtown so we made our way up that direction.
+Rob’s meetup group, Designers Who Code (discontinued), was having an event that night in Midtown so we made our way up that direction.
 We still had some time to kill so we stopped into a little coffee shop, Brich Coffee to surf the internet for a little.
 This place felt pretty hipster for Manhattan with its bookshelf lined walls.
 They didn’t have wifi, which seemed kind of weird for the amount of laptops I saw, but hey, I guess sometimes you need to unplug to appreciate coffee?

 The meetup event went well, and after we grabbed a drink with one of the organizers at The Rum House, quite possibly the coolest bar in the Time Square area.
 I’ve never been much of a rum drinker, it may have something to do with a bottle of Captain Morgan one Halloween in college.
 However The Rum House has changed my mind, they have excellent rum cocktails, as well as a selection of premium rums, which I didn’t even know was a thing!
 I enjoyed a couple different rum cocktails, if you ever find yourself there, try the Fair Maiden, the cucumber and mint with the rum make for a refreshing and sophisticated drink to sip on.